 1. Faster deployment

-Unlike on-premise ERP, cloud ERP doesn’t require additional hardware, so your company doesn’t have to waste time procuring and installing IT infrastructure.
+Unlike on-premise ERP, cloud enterprise resource planning doesn’t require additional hardware, so your company doesn’t have to waste time procuring and installing IT infrastructure.
 Cloud-based ERP installation time typically takes 3-6 months, while a conventional system implementation requires at least a year.

 2. Periodic system updates & upgrades

 Above all, cloud ERP upgrade is continually by the provider.
-In addition, you can feel assured that you always use the latest and most up-to-date ERP system.
+In addition, you can feel assured that you always use the latest and most up-to-date enterprise resource planning or ERP system.
 But, when you use a conventional ERP system, you need to update and upgrade the system regularly by removing any adjustments that the company used before.